adamsilver/fdpb/09-an-expense-form.md

 - *[0]* represents the particular expense in the list and starts from zero, like a JavaScript array.
 That is, the second expense will be represented by *[1]* and so on.
 - *[description]* and *[amount]* represents the specific attributes about the expense.
 In this case, the description and the amount.
 For each unique attribute you want to process, you'll need a name to identify it with.

-### Cloning Fields
+### Adding Another Expense

-Pressing the Add Another button needs to create a new set of expense fields to the form.
+Pressing the Add Another button needs to create a new set of expense fields.
 There are several ways we might go about doing this.
 For example, we might use templating—which could be written in JavaScript[^] or in HTML[^].
 Both approaches, however, lack browser support.

-Instead, we'll use a simple, alternative solutions which involves cloning the already-existing expense fields.
+A simple, alternative approach involves cloning the already-existing expense fields.

 ```JS
 function AddAnotherForm(container) {